R&D

 In essence, the project is exploring new ways to 3D print molds using advanced materials and techniques so that the manufacturing process becomes more efficient and effective.

-The challenge for PTScience in this Workpage is to design a "case study" for corrective or magnifying ophthalmic lens made from a more sustainable, environmentally friendly bio-based material, PLA (polylactic acid).
+The challenge for PTScience in this Workpage is to design a "case study" for a corrective or magnifying ophthalmic lens made from a more sustainable, environmentally friendly bio-based material, PLA (polylactic acid).
 WP15_ORTHOSCAN 3D

-Cyber Physical Systems and Digitalization, addresses the control of production processes, especially in additive manufacturing, aiming to ensure quality and proper parameterization. nterconnectivity between software, equipment, and management systems is crucial.
+Cyber Physical Systems and Digitalization, addresses the control of production processes, especially in additive manufacturing, aiming to ensure quality and proper parameterization.
+Interconnectivity between software, equipment, and management systems is crucial.
 The project aims to digitize processes, interlinking manufacturing, design, co-creation, monitoring, and control.
 A digital platform will be developed for monitoring additive manufacturing, connecting scientific solutions to business challenges through private financing models launching the concept of Science Shares®.
 General project objectives: Development of software applied to the control of additive manufacturing processes Development of platforms for commercializing products resulting from the processes explored within INOV.AM Development of file management systems for additive manufacturing; Valorization of technologies developed within INOV.AM Providing support, through software development, to the various projects aggregated in INOV.AM.
 Expected results: Software for data processing, slicing, and control Software for augmented reality to support processes and training Cybersecurity systems E-commerce platform and application testing Applications/web for knowledge valorization - Science Shares® Gateways and communication protocols